-^{} The expiry day for stock options is usually the Thursday before the last Friday in the expiry month unless ASX Clear determines another day.
-This may change for various reasons (eg. for public holidays), so please check with your broker.
-For index options, refer to the contract specifications.
-Please be aware this may change from 2016 with some stock options migrating to expiry day being the third Thursday.
-Please check the ASX website or contact your broker.
+^{} The expiry day for stock options expiring up to and including June 2020 is usually the Thursday before the last Friday in the expiry month.
+For expiries beyond this date the expiry day is usually the third Thursday of the month, unless ASX Clear determines another day.
+This may change for various reasons (e.g. for public holidays).
+There are also a limited number of options that expire every week generally on a Thursday.
+Please check with your broker.